-What I was Disappointed – The digital download was only available in this crappy Flixster player which couldn’t, unlike every other movie file i own, couldn’t be played on my television.
+What I was Disappointed – The digital download was only available in this crappy Flixster player which couldn’t, unlike every other movie file i own, be played on my television.
 Thus, i had to rent the movie anyway, essentially making me double-pay for the film.
-I was happy to do so, but i was still misled.
 Again i was disappointed.

-To sum up, i love Kickstarter and what it does.
+To sum up, i love Kickstarter.
 I think it’s a great company.
 However, my enthusiasm for backing projects has gone way down.
-I’ll probably do some more but will likely only do it if i don’t need the product in any specific timeframe and only if my desire to support the project outweighs my desire to actually get the product described.
+I’ll probably do more but will only do it if i don’t need the product in any specific timeframe and only if my desire to support the project outweighs my desire to actually get the product described.